primate-run/primate/docs/guides/responses/redirect-to-login.md

 ---
-name: Redirect to login page
+title: Redirect to login page
 ---

 To conditionally redirect to a login page based on session status, create a